SolarLiner/bayer-js/packages/core/README.md

 // Port is defined on instanciation const server = new HTTPServer(3000);
-// Run server (will 404 on every request) server.run();
+// Run server (will 404 on every request with this configuration) server.run();
 ```